MrMoDDoM/MuHack-Badge/README.md

  - [ ] Add led polarity
  - [ ] Remove power inductor (or change to an available one)
  - [ ] Maybe add a way to switch LEDs data line to the ESP32 instead of the RP2040
+ - [ ] Docs and code comments

+ Special Thanks to:
+ @gcammisa and Paolino